North Royalton Board of Education Recognizes Girls on the Run at December Board Meeting

 Elementary schools in the district have been participating in the program since the 2015 season but with the opening of the new building this year, the District was able to combine the resources of all of the volunteer coaches and all of the participants into one team.

-The third and fourth-grade students who were members of this year’s team included: Lillyanne Barber, Madison Bauerle, Ava Burrows, Veronica Cimino, Raegan Codispoti, Olivia Crossland, Claire Crucitt, Ember Delph, Molly Firestine, Penelope Kosarko, Aubree Goetz, Madeline Hamilton, Khloey Henry, Emerson Lapka, Emily Mireiter, Addison Nather, Mackenzie Ptak, Harley Ramsey, Katie Rieger, Gia Savarino, Kay Sheeran, Norah Shultz, Elodie Skyrm, Eliza Smyser, Jordan Solary, Sydney Solary, Emily Svejkovsky, Penelope Thomas, Rosanna Turner and Grace Zhou.
+The third and fourth-grade students who were members of this year’s team included: Lillyanne Barber, Madison Bauerle, Ava Burrows, Veronica Cimino, Raegan Codispoti, Olivia Crossland, Claire Crucitt, Ember Delph, Molly Firestine, Penelope Kosarko, Aubree Goetz, Madeline Hamilton, Khloey Henry, Emerson Lapka, Emily Mireiter, Addison Nather, Mackenzie Ptak, Harley Ramsey, Katie Rieger, Gia Savarino, Kay Sheeran, Norah Shultz, Elodie Skyrm, Eliza Smyser, Jordan Solary, Sidney Solary, Emily Svejkovsky, Penelope Thomas, Rosanna Turner and Grace Zhou.

 Also recognized were staff members who served as volunteer coaches: Betsy Boyer, Sarah Burrows, Alyssa Emery, Amanda Fulton, Marguerite Greenlee, Dana Kesselem, Mariah Kleem, Samantha Lumpkin and Rachel Tarnowski.
 One of the school's substitute teachers, Trudy Mayher, also volunteered her time this year as one of the coaches.
 "These staff members devoted countless hours to make this year’s program a huge success in our first year at the new building," said Principal Kirk Pavelich, North Royalton Elementary School.